Colorado Springs Juvenile Crime Defense Attorneys

 While every avenue of defense will be explored and a strong case will be presented, probation may be an option in some circumstances.
 If a child or teenager is determined to have illegal substance abuse issues or has been diagnosed with a severe mental health condition, he or she may be eligible for specific probation programs.

-Our youth has their entire lives ahead of them.
-Restorative justice serves as a second chance for an individual and helps to enhance the strength of a community overall.
+Children have their entire lives ahead of them and restorative justice serves as a second chance for the child and helps to enhance the strength of a community overall.

 It's important never to give up on our youth, no matter what crime they've been accused of.
 Colorado Springs juvenile defense attorney Timothy Bussey stands by his clients and makes sure that their voice is heard.
 Contact our law firm today at (719) 475-2555 so we can help you obtain justice.